How To Fix IRQL_NOT_LESS_OR_EQUAL in Windows 8.1 (Part 2)

-If disabling startup programs does not solve the problem than it was probably a device driver.
-You can either update device drivers manually or by using a utility which will download and install them for you.
+If disabling startup programs do not solve the problem then it was probably a device driver.
+You can either update device drivers manually or by using a utility that will download and install them for you.

 Update To Windows 8.1 Again

-If all else fails, try to update to Windows 8.1 again but for that you will first need to get back to Windows 8.
-This is easy of you have already created a System Image Backup of Windows 8.
-You can restore that backup to bring back Windows 8, and than update to Windows 8.1 again.
+If all else fails, try to update to Windows 8.1 again but for that, you will first need to get back to Windows 8.
+This is easy if you have already created a System Image Backup of Windows 8.
+You can restore that backup to bring back Windows 8 and then update it to Windows 8.1 again.